For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 If you have any questions along the way, please contact us at 1-800-255-4937.

-*The $125 fee covers the foreign/international transcript evaluation.
+*The $150 fee covers the foreign/international transcript evaluation.
 Keystone outsources foreign/international transcript evaluations to ensure quality.
+Certified translations are needed for foreign transcripts.
+Details are available by calling Keystone.

 Will previously earned credits transfer to Keystone? (applies to high school only)